ReeceHumphreys/kesspy/docs/source/getting_started.md

 ## Installation

-_NASA Breakup Model in Python_ can be installed by running:
+_python-sbm_ can be installed by running:
 ```
-pip install nasabreakup
+pip install nasa_sbm
 ```

 If you can't wait for the latest release and want to install from GitHub, use: